A diagrammatic approach to variational quantum ansatz construction: Application: transverse-field Ising model

 In this section, we demonstrate the construction of a variational hierarchy and study the resulting VQE performance on a target system.
-As a simple target example, we take the 1-dimensional transverse field Ising model (TFIM):
+As a simple target example, we take the 1-dimensional transverse-field Ising model (TFIM):

 This system is a well-known prototype for condensed matter systems, being a non-interacting set of spins at $J=0$, an Ising chain at $h=0$, and demonstrating a quantum phase transition at $h=J$.
 For our example, we consider the $h\gg J>0$ regime, and construct a perturbative hierarchy around $J=0$, using the QCA as a parent ansatz.
 The noninteracting ground state may be immediately identified as the computational basis state $|\vec{0}\>$ with energy $-h\numqubits$, which we use as the starting state of our ansatz.
 Non-interacting excited states $|\vec{s}\>$ have energy $(2|\vec{s}|-\numqubits)h$.